More than 3000 Australians take their own life each year.

 Jenna O’Hea - Basketball

-Last December, my uncle took his life.
+In December 2018, my uncle took his life.
 We’re an extremely close family and we were stunned when that happened.
 It took a big toll on all of us.

 I did a lot of research on the suicide statistics and I didn’t realise how high they were in Australia.
 Mental health issues are crippling our nation, in my opinion, and the numbers are rising every year.